MohamedIdris45/Basic-Setup/LAMP.md

-This is Simple Script to Install LAMP in Centos 7
+This is Simple Script to Install LAMP in Ubuntu & Redhat

 CAUTION:

-Installing this script other then (CentOS 7) RPM can cause Software Installation Fail.
+This Script has been Tested in Ubuntu and Redhat (rpm like CentOS,Fedora) packages using other then this will cause error in installation

 STEPS:

-1. In your Cloud (CentOS 7) or local System download the script using
+1. In your Cloud or local System download the script using
       * git clone https://github.com/MohamedIdris45/Basic-Setup.git
       * cd Basic-Setup
       * bash LAMP.sh (run as root)